BBVA/kapow/docs/source/the_project/security.rst

 questions asked.
 Probably not what you expected.

 This happens because :command:`find` has the last word on how to interpret its arguments.
-For :command:`find`, the argument :option:`-delete` is not a path.
+For :command:`find`, the argument :nref-option:`-delete` is not a path.

 Let's see how we can handle this particular case: